polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 In this hands-on lab, you will step through the implementation of a single node and highly available SAP HANA deployments on Microsoft Azure virtual machines running SUSE Linux Enterprise Server.

-After its completion, you will be able to perform single node and highly available SAP HANA deployments by using Terraform and Ansible, valiadate both types of deployments, test failover scenarios, and remove the deployed resources.
+After its completion, you will be able to perform single node and highly available SAP HANA deployments by using Terraform and Ansible, validate both types of deployments, test failover scenarios, and remove the deployed resources.

 ## Overview